BaptisteTomasin/Federated-Learning-Frameworks/README.md

 These are two different framework.
 Tensorflow federated is easy to use because it's easy to find some help, example or document in English.
 But, it is a research framework that offer the possibility to do some experiment like to build your personal aggregate method, but it can't be used in deployment.

-In an other hand, PaddleFL is more oriented towards a deployment strategy, where each client are are connected with an IP address to the server, and where data can be in remote.
+In an other hand, PaddleFL is more oriented towards a deployment strategy, where each client are connected with an IP address to the server, and where data can be in remote.
 But, the main problem of this framework is the lack of document or example that who gives the use more difficult.

 To conclude, the accuracies obtain with these frameworks are the same, but the time of convergence is variable, PaddleFL is better than Tensorflow federated for the CNN, but not for the Multilayer perceptron.
 So the choice of the framework depends on the application that your desire do.